renatoathaydes/Automaton/README.md

 blob/master/src/test/java/com/athaydes/automaton/samples/SwingerSample.java

-#### Swinger Selection Mechanism
+#### Swinger Selectors

 So far, we have seen only selection by name, ie. we are only able to select components by their name.
-This is not ideal because many times, the Component you want to select is exactly the one that the developers forgot to name!
+This is not ideal because often times, the Component you want to select is exactly the one that the developers forgot to name!
 Not to mention that you might need to select certain items which do not even have a name, such as a `JTree` node.

 The `Swinger` uses a powerful mechanism to allow you to find just about anything you want.
 This mechanism is easily extensible, which means that if the `Automaton` does not provide what you need, you can write it yourself and use it seamlessly with the rest of the framework.

 Let's see how that works.

 * Selecting by name
-  * `"name:component-name"` or simply `"component-name"`
+  * `"name:component-name"` or simply `"component-name"` (if no custom selectors added)
-* Selecting by text (works with any Component which has text, and also with `JTree` nodes):
+* Selecting by text (works with any Component which has text, and also with `JTree` nodes and `JTable` headers/cells):
   * `"text:Component label"`
 * Writing a selector to extend Automaton:
 ```java